 To use “Plan It” with an Amazon purchase, simply charge the full cost of the item to your eligible Amex card, then log in to your Amex account and choose the purchase that you want to pay over time.
 You’ll be offered one to three payment plans and can see how many payments you’ll make, the amount you must pay each month and the required fees.

 A new credit card that offers a 0% introductory APR on purchases will allow you to carry a balance for several months and save on interest on all new purchases.

-If you’re looking for payment flexibility as you browse Amazon this holiday and beyond, you have a ton of options to choose from, many of which will help you avoid interest charges for six months or more.
+If you’re looking for payment flexibility as you browse Amazon, you have a ton of options to choose from, many of which will help you avoid interest charges for six months or more.

 If you want to avoid opening a new credit card, Amazon Monthly Payments may be your best bet, but if you need more time to chip away at the cost of a large purchase, an Amazon co-branded credit card or a new card with a 0% introductory APR on purchases may be worth the temporary credit ding that comes with a new application.

 Whichever route you take, be sure you have a payoff plan in place before you check out.
 You’ll also want to keep a close eye on your balance and payment schedule to ensure you don’t end up drowning in fees or interest charges.

 See related: Best credit cards for large purchases